 Through trial and error, I've learned how to manage my symptoms as well as kick-start my healing and recovery process.

 This was a huge adjustment for me.
 My first instinct was to soldier through my symptoms.
 It wasn't long before I realized all I was doing was prolonging my recovery.
-I work in a fast-paced, deadline-driven environment.
+I work in a fast-paced environment.
 It was unrealistic for me to think that I could keep up.
-Same goes for personal commitments - I started listening to my body and being honest with myself and others about what I could and couldn't do.
+Same goes for personal commitments.
+I started listening to my body and being honest with myself and others about what I could and couldn't do.

 Rest can mean different things to different people.
 For me, it means curling up in bed with a hot water bottle and a feel-good book or show with Zeus by my side and a gut-soothing tea within arm's reach.
 Complete R&R!

 My body craves warm drinks.
 Herbal teas (specifically turmeric ginger or spearmint) and bone broth are my go-tos.
-Homemade broth tastes the best to me, but if you aren't into the 2-day process, the Bone Broth Bar has some yummy options as well.
+Homemade broth tastes the best to me, but if you aren't into the 2-day process, the Bone Broth Bar has some yummy options.
 Speaking of convenience, Organika's Chicken Protein Powder is a great travel/back-up option as well; just add hot water and you're set!